• Share this on:

 Forecast

-Governments will increase their direct involvement in trade through tariffs and other instruments, as well as by encouraging and facilitating sourcing from closer to home.
-This is for political reasons (i.e. to increase security in the delivery of goods), as well as to reduce footprint and stimulate social compliance in distribution chains.
+Governments will increase their direct involvement in trade through tariffs and other instruments, as well as by encouraging and facilitating sourcing closer to home.
+This is to increase security in the delivery of goods, as well as to improve sustainability in distribution chains.

 Opportunities

-• Importers will look for second sources — especially in East Asia — as a means of becoming less dependent on single sources.
+• Importers will look for second sources – especially in East Asia – to become less dependent on single sources.

-• Businesses with verifiable sustainable practices can build a competitive advantage.
+• Businesses with verifiable sustainable practices have a competitive advantage.

 Threats

-• Some production may be reshored to suppliers in Europe.
+• Some production may be re-shored to European suppliers.

 Tips:

-• Be a preferred partner for importers looking for second-sourcing opportunities.
-Key factors in this regard are production capacity, value for money, excellence in communication and social and environmental compliance, preferably verified by internationally recognised certifications.
+• Be a preferred partner for importers who are looking for second-sourcing opportunities.
+Key factors are production capacity, value for money, excellence in communication and (certified) social and environmental compliance.

-• Improve your linkages to important stakeholder groups (e.g. financial institutions, material suppliers, government bodies and labour pools).
-This will improve your efficiency and readiness to take advantage of opportunities when they arise.
+• Improve your linkages to important stakeholder groups such as financial institutions, material suppliers, government bodies, and labour pools.

-• Be unique: offering unique materials and techniques can prevent you from being replaced by EU-based competitors.
+• Be unique: unique materials and techniques can prevent you from being replaced.

-• Tell your stories.
-Stories about the making and makers of products can add value to your offerings, especially in a market where the new generations of consumers and professional buyers are looking for offers that will make them feel good about their purchases.
+• Tell the stories of your production and artisans to add value. yers are looking for offers that will make them feel good about their purchases.

 6. Home sweet home

-In times of mass migration and war, consumers react with a deep appreciation of the comfort and safety of their own homes, their family units and their circle of friends — a revival of ‘cocooning’.
-The ‘home sweet home’ trend involves people (across generations) enjoying each other’s company, entertaining each other, cooking and dining, or simply relaxing.
-This aspect of the trend relates to items that create a cosy atmosphere, as well as cookware and dinnerware for ‘slow dining’.
+In times of disruption, consumers highly appreciate the comfort and safety of their home, family and friends – a revival of ‘cocooning’.
+The ‘home sweet home’ trend involves people (across generations) enjoying each other’s company, entertaining, cooking and dining, or simply relaxing.
+This relates to items that create a cosy atmosphere, as well as cookware and dinnerware for ‘slow dining’.
+In the March 2024 Maison&Objet Barometer, kitchen and gourmet products were the 2nd best-performing category in HDHT.

-At the same time, however, the ‘home sweet home’ trend contains an element of disconnecting from the troublesome outside world.
-For older consumers with relatively high disposable income, the home forms a retreat — a place of luxury, with high-quality furniture and decoration, often in styles that refer back to bygone periods (e.g. art deco, neoclassical).
-Popular materials include comfortable, heavy textiles, dark wood and lots of metal.
-Patterns are bold, but colours are cosy and warm, including darker, rich reds and purples, sophisticated blues and browns.
+This trend also contains an element of disconnecting from the troublesome outside world.
+For older consumers with a relatively high disposable income, the home forms a retreat – a place of luxury, with high-quality furniture and decoration, often in nostalgic styles.
+Popular materials include comfortable, heavy textiles, dark wood, and metal.
+Patterns are bold but colours are cosy and warm, including darker, rich reds and purples, sophisticated blues and browns.

 Source: John Lewis @ YouTube